allenai/allennlp-website/tutorials/data-pipeline.md

 - Create a vocabulary from the Dataset (using `Vocabulary.from_dataset`)
 - Index the words and labels in the`Fields` to use the integer indices specified by the `Vocabulary`
 - Pad the instances to the same length
-- Convert them into arrays.
+- Convert them into tensors.
 The `Dataset`, `Instance` and `Fields` have some similar parts of their API.